 Sometimes called Bo Sang Village, this is a must go, when you visit Chiang Mai.
 You will experience art and creativity first hand.
 Right from small to giant size umbrellas, this place will make you fall in love.
 As you enter, the first building is the shopping area and as you walk to the back, you can find artists creating the umbrella from scratch to the beautiful looking ones that you wish you could take home.
 I went crazy in this place as I wanted to take everything back home 😀

-Spa in Chiang Mai
+Things to do: Spa in Chiang Mai

 How can we stay in Thailand without getting those Thai massages?
 There are many in Chiang Mai too but there was one spa that really caught our eye.
 Lila Thai Massage is an Ex-Inmate Employment and Skill Development Center which helps and supports women.
 These are women who were prisoners and are given a chance to live their corrected life.
 The spa was well maintained and so was their service.

-Other Places / Activities in Chiang Mai
+Things to do: Other places/activities in Chiang Mai

 In Chiang Mai, like any other South East Asian city, there are tons of things that can be done during your stay.
 Our eyes were completely on ziplining so there are two operators who run the ziplines.
 We chose Eagle Track, they were cheaper and we were mighty happy with what we got.